Trumpet Player | Host of “The Brass Ceiling” | Arts Activist

 After graduating from Columbia, Yael spent a year performing trumpet in the First National Tour of the comedy musical Tootsie, where she relished the opportunity to bring joy and laughter to audiences every night.
 Currently based in New York City, she is actively freelancing in both commercial and classical settings while pursuing an Artist Diploma at OAcademy and working in the impact investing sector.

-Yael’s recent performances include school and community productions of Into the Woods, Chicago, Pippin, Anyone Can Whistle, and The Hello Girls, as well as a residency at The Palace Theatre in Manchester, NH, for a production of Oliver!.
-She has also performed with ensembles including Camerata Notturna, Chelsea Symphony, String Orchestra of Brooklyn, Hora Decima Brass, Calliope Brass, New York Classical Players, Schiller Choir, and Richmond County Orchestra.
+Yael’s recent performances include subbing on the Mean Girls national tour, playing in a production of Dreamgirls at the White Plains Performing Arts Center, as well as completing a residency at The Palace Theatre in Manchester, NH, for a production of Oliver!.
+She has also played in community, and school productions of Jesus Christ Superstar, Into the Woods, Chicago, Pippin, Anyone Can Whistle, and The Hello Girls.
+Yael has remained active in the classical sphere as well, having performed with ensembles including Camerata Notturna, Chelsea Symphony, String Orchestra of Brooklyn, Hora Decima Brass, Calliope Brass, New York Classical Players, Schiller Choir, and Richmond County Orchestra.

-In addition to her musical endeavors, Yael is the creator and host of the podcast The Brass Ceiling, where she interviews primarily female and non-binary musicians about their journeys in the industry.
+In addition to her musical endeavors, Yael is a passionate steward for arts equity.
+She was a programming intern at Maestra, a nonprofit that serves female and nonbinary musicians in the musical theater industry, where she currently remains an active member of the community through attending community-building events, as well as mentoring emerging brass players.
+Yael is also an avid writer, and shares a weekly newsletter via Substack called Eat Play Love which blends musings in music, food, and life.
+She is also the creator and host of the podcast The Brass Ceiling, where she interviews primarily female and non-binary musicians about their journeys in the industry.
 Through thought-provoking conversations, she aims to explore ways to foster greater diversity and accessibility in the arts.
 With a deep commitment to lifting others as she advances in a historically underrepresented field, Yael is driven to make meaningful change while continuing to create inspiring music and embrace new opportunities.